Skip to main content

 Annual Conference on Turkey

 Each year, the Keyman Modern Turkish Studies Program at Northwestern University’s Buffett Institute for Global Affairs brings together scholars from around the world to discuss some of the most pressing issues facing Turkey from a global perspective.
-This year’s conference with the theme “Freedom and Unfreedom in James Baldwin’s Istanbul,” will take place May 30- June 1, 2025, in Istanbul, co-hosted by Sabancı University.
+This year’s conference with the theme “Freedom and Unfreedom in James Baldwin’s Istanbul,” is currently postponed.

 Our Program and Work